-This may be on everyone’s list of things to do in Ubud, but it’s for good reason.
+This may be on everyone’s list of things to do in Ubud, but it’s for a good reason.
 If you’re not afraid of a little interaction with these mischievous creatures, this makes for a fun couple of hours.

 If you grew up in the West, you might not be accustomed to monkeys in your backyard.
 You can purchase bananas at the entrance of the forest.
 Just make sure to hold on to your camera and cell phone because they will steal!
-The Monkey Forest is a must see place in Ubud.
+The Monkey Forest is a must-see place in Ubud.

 Bali is a destination that’s best enjoyed with the pace of its vibe – relaxed and slow.
-Don’t plan too much and instead, leave your days open for adventure to unfold.
+Don’t plan too much, and instead, leave your days open for adventure to unfold.
 But at the very least, do plan an extraordinary pool day.

 You can find a ton of cheap hotels in Ubud Bali.
 In fact, this is one of the best things about this destination.
 You can stay at a phenomenal property for a fraction of the price elsewhere.
 Just book the hotel and go from there.